Azure/azure-init/libazureinit-kvp/diagnostics-proposal.md

 Writing is the inverse: `DiagnosticWriter` stamps `DIAG_V1`, converts the typed payload according to `encoding`, frames it into records, and appends them to the `KvpPoolStore`.

 The reader preserves first-seen pool order: a complete chunk group occupies its first physical position, and failed groups remain raw records at their original positions.
-Only the CLI's `dump --parse` sorts diagnostics and reports by timestamp, oldest first, with stable ties and raw entries last.
+The CLI's `dump --parse` renders entries in that same pool order.
 A span's timeline can be summarized as:

 ```text
 2026-08-31T12:34:56.789Z  start   provision:run